missyushi/replication-challenge/REPLICATION.md

 ## General

-> INSTRUCTIONS: Check off the following sections/elements that you find in either the README provided by the authors, or in the authors' online appendix (rare).

 - [X] Data Availability and Provenance Statements
   - [ ] Statement about Rights
   - [ ] License for Data